nielsdehaan1977/Fintech_Project2/README.md

  (Currently we only allow for 1 data set to be picked up, but the ultimate goal of the tool is that it can process any dataset that you'd like to run through a Neural Network).

-To use the venture funding with deep learning jupyter lab notebook, simply clone the full repository and open the **venture_funding_with_deep_learning.ipynb** file in Jupyter Lab.
+To use the diabetes prediction app, simply clone the full repository and open the **group2_project2_final3.py** file in streamlit.
+As instructed above in Step3: Start python file with RUN streamlit.

 The tool will go through the following steps:

+1. Description of the project and tool
+2. Data Selection
+3. Overview of Original data
+4. Data Preparation
+5. User Input
+6. Setup of Neural Network Model
+7. Model Performance
+8. Predictions
+9. Recommendations

 ### Prepare the data for use on a neural network model.
 * Import of data to analyze